 Otherwise, IRS-certified volunteers stand by ready to help if you’re only suffering from tax-phobia.
 They're available through numerous programs around the country.
 You can prepare your federal tax return yourself at many of these locations using free web-based software, then just wave your hand for assistance if you encounter a problem.
 Look for the words “self-prep” in the online listings if this option appeals to you.

 IRS Free File

 One of the most well-known free services is IRS Free File.
 It’s a partnership between the IRS and leading tax software providers.
-You’ll have access to tax preparation software for free if you earn less than $72,000 a year in the 2020 tax year, the return you'd file in 2021.
-They've indicated that they'll be opening for the 2021 filing season in January 2021.
+You’ll have access to tax preparation software for free if you earned less than $73,000 in the 2021 tax year, the return you'll file in 2022.
+They've been open for the 2022 filing season since Jan.
+14.